Pliers

 as the maker.

-An earlier example of pliers made by Nippon Riki can be seen in the figure below.
+An earlier example of pliers made by Nippon Riki can be seen as the

 Fuller 196 8 Inch Slip-Joint Combination Pliers